Is Therapy Against Religion? What Judaism, Christianity, and Islam Say

 Islam

-Islam takes a strongly pragmatic view of healing.
-The Prophet Muhammad (peace be upon him) is widely reported in hadith literature to have said: "Make use of medical treatment, for Allah has not made a disease without appointing a remedy for it" (Abu Dawud).
-This principle extends naturally to mental and emotional ailments, not just physical ones.
-Seeking therapy is, in this framework, an act of trust in God's provision — not a rejection of it.
+Islam doesn't prohibit therapy, and Islamic scholars broadly support seeking medical and psychological help.
+The Prophet Muhammad (peace be upon him) is reported in hadith literature to have said, "Make use of medical treatment, for Allah has not made a disease without appointing a remedy for it" (Abu Dawud).
+Mental illness and emotional suffering are treated in Islamic jurisprudence as real conditions deserving real treatment.

 Where they agree